Admission to the University

 Transcripts and Application for Graduate Admission

-Students wishing to enter the College of Graduate Studies must submit a University of Idaho application for admission, three letters of recommendation from professional/academic references, a statement of career objectives, a vitae/resume, and transcripts of all college work.
+Students wishing to enter the College of Graduate Studies must submit a University of Idaho application for admission, a one to two page statement of career objectives, a curriculum vitae/resume, and transcripts from all colleges/universities attended.
+Recommendation letters or other types of references to support the application may be required by departments.
+Please see the individual program or department web page for material requirements.
+A list of programs can be found at www.uidaho.edu/admissions/graduate/graduate-programs

 Official Academic Credentials for Graduate Students